-Thriving Jeffco Responsive Grant Opportunity
+Thriving Jeffco Responsive Grant Awards

 The Thriving Jeffco grant is a responsive grant opportunity designed for nonprofits to share ideas and projects they believe will help Jeffco communities thrive.
 We believe thriving communities happen when our neighbors are living fulfilled lives, are meaningfully involved in their communities, and are connecting with, appreciating, and supporting each other.